ChaseRichardsonGit/TheButler/README.md

             2.12.23 Work List:
             Backend:
-            Starting it with a parameter.
+            Starting it with a parameter.  -- DONE -- Seneca -- 2/23/23
             Get regex parsing working.
 Even if triplicated.
-Parse it going into the DB and not on the way out.
+Parse it going into the DB and not on the way out.  -- DONE -- 2/24/23 - 8PM
             Clean up node-modules and package.json
             Add feature for timer to be smarter.
 It should not fire if the last message was from any bot.
                 Extend the timer to private channel.